IT-Administrators/.github/CONTRIBUTING.md

 ## Testing

-Test the project by running the provided tests and the newly added tests.
-Create test evidences to provide them in the Pull Request.
+Test the project by running the provided tests and your newly added tests.
+Create test evidences to provide them in the pull request.

 ## Pull Requests

-### _We actively welcome your pull requests, however linking your work to an existing issue or feature is preferred._
+### _We actively welcome your pull requests, however linking your work to an existing issue or feature request is preferred._

 1. Fork the repo and create your branch using the following pattern: